50.04 Isola (I) - Chiavenna (I), ViaSpluga

 Description

-Stage 4 / Isola-Chiavenna: We descend into the valley in the direction of Portarezza-Campodolcino.
-You will want to stop and linger at the small plain in the middle of the steep mountain valley.
-The two pilgrimage churches, San Guglielmo and Santuario di Gallivaggio, remind us that the Splügen Pass was more than just a trading route, it was also well trodden by pilgrims.
-The viaSpluga trail reaches its conclusion in the village of Chiavenna.
-Back in Roman times, Chiavenna was an important stopping-off point on the routes from Italy over the Alps.
-(Splügen, Septimer, Maloja and Julier) Sights worth visiting in Chiavenna include the "centro storico", with its cobbled alleys, walkways and squares, stone bridges and fountains, churches, chapels and stately town houses.
-And if you've had enough of walking, th wines from the neighbouring Valtellina taste particularly good in the many crotti and trattorie.
+We hike down the valley towards Portarezza-Campodolcino.
+The small plain in the middle of the steep mountain valley invites you to linger.
+The two pilgrimage churches of San Guglielmo and Santuario di Gallivaggio remind us that the Splügen Pass was not only a trade route, but also a place of pilgrimage.
+The last stop on the viaSpluga is the small town of Chiavenna.
+Even in Roman times, Chiavenna was an important junction for the routes that led over the Alps from Italy (Splügen, Septimer, Maloja and Julier).
+Chiavenna's ‘centro storico’ with its cobbled alleyways, arcades and squares, stone bridges and fountains, churches, chapels and stately town houses is well worth a visit.
+And for those who have had enough of walking, the wines from the neighbouring Valtellina taste particularly good in the numerous crotti and trattorie.

 Geheimtipp

-It is worth making a detour to the Museo della viaSpluga e della Val San Giacomo in Campodolcino, which documents the history of the valley and of the transit route.
-The rocky slopes of the hamlet of Vho contain the so-called "Scribaìta" - an 8 x 12.5 metre gneiss slab with puzzling, rectangular, step-like recesses (Attention!
-It is not signposted).
-The pilgrimage church of Gallivaggio with the highest church tower in the valley is visible from far and wide.
-The Virgin Mary is said to have appeared to two girls at this place in 1492.
-The historic centre of Chiavenna, with its characteristic narrow alleys, exudes an enchanting southern charm.
+The Museo della viaSpluga e della Val San Giacomo in Campodolcino, where the history of the valley and the transit route is documented, is well worth a visit.
+On the rocky slopes of the hamlet of Vho is the so-called ‘Scribaìta’ - an 8 x 12.5 metre gneiss slab with enigmatic, right-angled, staircase-like hollows (caution!
+Not signposted).
+The pilgrimage church of Gallivaggio with the highest church tower in the valley can be seen from afar.
+The Virgin Mary is said to have appeared to two girls at this spot in 1492.
+The historic centre of Chiavenna with its typical narrow alleyways enchants visitors with its southern charm.

 Sicherheitshinweis

 The viaSpluga is a mountain hiking trail.
-You need to be sure-footed and have a good head for heights (bridges, Cardinello Gorge) along some sections.
+Surefootedness and a head for heights are required on some sections (bridges, Cardinello gorge).

 Ausrüstung